johnjqpublic/wordle/README.md

-# wordle
+# WORDLE
-A Python program to solve the WORDLE game
+A Python program to solve the [WORDLE](https://www.powerlanguage.co.uk/wordle/) game.